-with

-down

-0

-monthly payments

-0%

-interest

-until 2024!1

-Minimum purchase of four.
-Interest accrues from the purchase date but is waived if paid in full within 12 months.

-- With our special Cold

-Weather Installation

-Method, our team works

-room by room-and

-window by window-so

-your exposure to the

-chilly air is minimized.

-- Poor-quality vinyl

-windows can crack and

-cause drafts this time of

-year.
-But our Fibrex®

-composite material is 2x

-stronger than vinyl-and

-looks beautiful.

-- Renewal by Andersen is the full-service replacement window division of Andersen Corporation-a family-owned American company that builds affordable windows for those who take pride in their home.
+- With our special Cold Weather Installation Method, our team works room by room-and window by window-so your exposure to the chilly air is minimized. - Poor-quality vinyl windows can crack and cause drafts this time of year.
+But our Fibrex® composite material is 2x stronger than vinyl-and looks beautiful. - Renewal by Andersen is the full-service replacement window division of Andersen Corporation-a family-owned American company that builds affordable windows for those who take pride in their home.

 #1 in Customer Satisfaction among Window and Patio Door Manufacturer Brands, 3 Years in a Row Schedule your Free Window and Door Diagnosis before January 28!

-1-800-209-2746 For J.D.
+For J.D.
 Power 2022 award information, visit jdpower.com/awards.
-1DETAILS OF OFFER: Offer expires 1/28/2023.
+DETAILS OF OFFER: Offer expires 1/28/2023.
 Not valid with other offers or prior purchases.
 Buy one (1) window or entry/patio door, get one (1) window or entry/patio door 40% off, and 12 months \$0 down, 0 monthly payments, 0% interest when you purchase four (4) or more windows or entry/patio doors between 1/1/2023 and 1/28/2023.
 40% off windows and entry/patio doors are less than or equal to lowest cost window or entry/patio door in the order.
 Additional \$250 off your purchase, minimum purchase of four (4) required, taken after initial discount(s), when you purchase by 1/28/2023.
 Subject to credit approval.
 Interest is billed during the promotional period, but all interest is waived if the purchase amount is paid before the expiration of the promotional period.
 Financing for GreenSky® consumer loan programs is provided by federally insured, federal and state chartered financial institutions without regard to age, race, color, religion, national origin, gender, or familial status.
 Savings comparison based on purchase of a single unit at list price.
-Available at participating locations and offer applies throughout the service area.
-See your local Renewal by Andersen location for details.
-License number available upon request.
-Some Renewal by Andersen locations are independently owned and operated.
+Available at participating locations and offer applies on periode.
 "ENERGY STAR" is a registered trademark of the U.S. Environmental Protection Agency.
 "Renewal by Andersen" and all other marks where denoted are trademarks of their respective owners. ©2023 Andersen Corporation.
 All rights reserved. ©2023 Lead Surge LLC.
 All rights reserved.

-Bay Path students welcome Santa Flexibility is key On Saturday, Dec.
+Bay Path students welcome Santa Flexibility is key CHARLTON On Saturday, Dec.
 3, a "Breakfast with Santa" was held at Bay Path Regional Vocational Technical High School with Honor National Society students assisting at the event.
-The Breakfast, held to support the Bay Path Education Foundation supporting senior scholarships, returned after a two-year hiatus due to Covid.
-Activities students included tinsel hair extensions. toos, and Magic Reindeer Food.
-A raffle, organized by Secretary to Director of CTE Corsi, helped raise \$3,000.
+The Breakfast, held to support the Bay Path Education Foundation in supporting senior scholarships, returned after a two-year hiatus due to Covid.
+Activities for students included tinsel hair extensions. tattoos, and Magic Reindeer Food.
+A raffle, organized by Secretary to Director of CTE Peggi Corsi, helped raise \$3,000.
 More than \$10,000 was raised in total.
 Various departments and constituents at the school contributed to the planning of the Breakfast.